Émile Deutsch de la Meurthe: Philanthropic work

 Deutsch de la Meurthe donated a large part of his fortune for philanthropic works.
 In 1915, he was a co-founder of the oeuvre des orphelins israélites de la guerre (Foundation for Jewish War Orphans).
 In 1916, he founded the Fraternité franco-américaine, which supported war orphans in several countries.
 He set up his own social security system for his workers.

 With substantial support from Deutsch, the Cité internationale universitaire was created on the southern outskirts of Paris.
 The dormitory of the Fondation Deutsch de la Meurthe is named after him and his wife.

 Honors

-DeuDeutsch de la Meurthetsch was commander of the Legion of Honor, Commander of the Orden de Isabel la Católica and bearer of the Croix de guerre.
+Deutsch de la Meurthe was commander of the Legion of Honor, Commander of the Orden de Isabel la Católica and bearer of the Croix de guerre.
 After his death, the rue Émile-Deutsch-de-la-Meurthe was named after him by a resolution dated October 2, 1924 in the 14th arrondissement of Paris.